From: Public Services and Procurement Canada

 The Alexandra Bridge, owned by the Government of Canada and maintained by Public Services and Procurement Canada (PSPC), is recognized as a bridge of national historic importance.
 Also known as the Interprovincial Bridge, it connects Sussex Drive in Ottawa and Des Allumettières Boulevard in Gatineau.
 It provides a link between the tourist attractions of the Byward Market and the Canadian Museum of History.

-Due to the ongoing COVID-19 pandemic, there has been a 35% reduction in traffic across all interprovincial bridges compared to 2019.
+Due to the ongoing COVID-19 pandemic, as of fall 2022, there has been a 19% reduction in traffic across all interprovincial bridges compared to 2019.

 Current Alexandra Bridge projects

-- a boardwalk lane and articulation joint rehabilitation project
+Additionally, there is currently a boardwalk lane and articulation joint rehabilitation project in the design phase.

 Replacing the Alexandra Bridge